 - 0 % negative mentions

-Players find the humor in the game to be effective, with specific scenarios, such as the original advanced scenario, eliciting genuine laughter.
-Overall, the comedic elements contribute positively to the gaming experience.
+Players find the humor in the game particularly effective, with specific mention of the original advanced scenario eliciting laughter.
+This suggests that the game's comedic elements resonate well with its audience.

-“One example that made me laugh was playing the original advanced scenario.”
+“One example that made me laugh: playing the original advanced scenario.”